Program overview

 Graduates of the Carpentry (Optional Co-op) program have a wide range of career opportunities available to them in Canada.
 Here are some potential job roles:

-• Cabinetmaker: Designs and builds custom cabinets and furniture, focusing on aesthetics and functionality.
+• Cabinetmaker: Designs and builds custom cabinets and furniture, requiring precision and attention to detail.

-• Construction Site Supervisor: Oversees construction projects, managing teams and ensuring that work is completed on time and within budget.
+• Construction Supervisor: Oversees construction projects, managing teams and ensuring that work is completed on time and to specifications.

-With the skills and knowledge gained from this program, graduates can enter the workforce with confidence, ready to take on various roles in the carpentry and construction industries.
+With the skills and knowledge gained from this program, graduates can enter the workforce confidently and pursue a fulfilling career in carpentry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.